-St Paul’s is open most Saturdays from 10am to 4pm.
+St Paul’s is open most Wednesday afternoons between 12noon and 4pm.
 Do come and visit this beautiful church, or join our worship on Sunday mornings.

 Stones of St Paul’s